Airbnb is great! No Airbnb-alternative booking platform is trying to take that away from them.

 Agoda is like Booking.com in that it’s doing the same thing and is a subsidiary of Booking Holdings (which also owns Booking.com and a bunch of other travel websites).
 Y’know, I’d be mad at our reptilian overlords if they didn’t provide us with such fantastic deals!

 While Agoda operates internationally, its biggest share of listings is in tourist destinations across Asia.
 Much like Booking.com, Agoda has also entered the vacation rental market with a pretty substantial dive.
-Apartments, holiday homes, private villas, and bungalows are just some of the wonderful options you’ll find on their platform with a more hotel-esque vibe to the host-guest element.
+Apartments, holiday homes, luxury villas, and bungalows are just some of the wonderful options you’ll find on their platform with a more hotel-esque vibe to the host-guest element.

 Hotels.com – Another Long-Term Industry Juggernaut